Post-Newtonian Theory for Gravitational Waves: Compact binary systems

+which can be viewed as a generalization of the celebrated first law of black hole mechanics $\delta \dM - \omega_\text{H} \, \delta \dJ = \frac{\kappa}{8\pi} \delta A$, which holds for any non-singular, asymptotically flat perturbation of a stationary and axisymmetric black hole of mass $\dM$, intrinsic angular momentum (or spin) $\dJ \equiv \dM a$, surface area $A$, uniform surface gravity $\kappa$, and angular frequency $\omega_\text{H}$ on the horizon \citep{BarCH73, Wald73}.
+In the binary black hole case, the role played by the horizon angular velocity $\omega_\text{H}$ of a single rotating black hole is taken by the orbital frequency $\Omega$ of the binary.

-Next we report the result of a generalization of the first law \eqref{firstlaw} applicable to systems of point particles with spins.
-This result is valid through linear order in the spin of each particle, but holds also for the quadratic coupling between different spins (interaction spin terms $S_1\times S_2$ in the language of Section~\ref{sec:spins}).
+In order to interpret the first law \eqref{firstlaw} (and the redshift factor therein) for actual binary black holes, and to reconcile it with \eqref{BBHmechanics}, we have to remember that the assumption of helical Killing symmetry requires that the two black holes are in co-rotation, and must therefore have non-zero spins.
+For rotating black holes, the post-Newtonian mass $m_\text{a}$ is given by the total mass of the black hole, including the effect of the spin, see Eq.~\eqref{massformula}.
+We therefore need the generalization of the first law \eqref{firstlaw} applicable to systems of point particles with spins (moving on circular orbits).
+The result will be valid through linear order in the spin of each particle, but will also hold for the quadratic coupling between different spins (interaction spin terms $S_1\times S_2$ in the language of Sect.~\ref{sec:spins}).
 To be consistent with the HKV symmetry, we must assume that the two spins $S_\text{a}$ are aligned or anti-aligned with the orbital angular momentum.
-We introduce the total (ADM-like) angular momentum $\mathrm{J}$ which is related to the orbital angular momentum $L$ by $\mathrm{J} = L + \sum_\text{a} S_\text{a}$ for aligned or anti-aligned spins.
-The first law now becomes~\cite{BBL13}
+We introduce the total (ADM-like) angular momentum $\dJ$ which is related to the orbital angular momentum $\dL$ by $\dJ = \dL + \sum_\text{a}S_\text{a}$ for aligned or anti-aligned spins.
+The first law now reads

 where $\Omega_\text{a}=\vert\bm{\Omega}_\text{a}\vert$ denotes the \emph{precession} frequency of the spins.
-This law has been derived in Ref.~\cite{BBL13} from the canonical Hamiltonian formalism.
-The spin variables used here are the canonical spins $\bm{S}_\text{a}$, that are easily seen to obey, from the algebra satisfied by the canonical variables, the usual Newtonian-looking precession equations $\ud\bm{S}_\text{a}/\ud t=\bm{\Omega}_\text{a}\times\bm{S}_\text{a}$.
-These variables are identical to the ``constant-in-magnitude'' spins which will be defined and extensively used in Section~\ref{sec:spins}.
-Similarly to Eq.~\eqref{firstintegral} we have also a first integral associated with the variational law \eqref{firstlawspin}:
+This law has been derived by \cite{BBL13} using the canonical Hamiltonian formalism.
+The spin variables in \eqref{firstlawspin} are the canonical spins $\bm{S}_\text{a}$, that are easily seen to obey, from the algebra satisfied by the canonical variables, the usual Newtonian-looking precession equations $\dd\bm{S}_\text{a}/\dd t=\bm{\Omega}_\text{a}\times\bm{S}_\text{a}$.
+These variables are identical to the ``constant-in-magnitude'' spins which will be defined and extensively used in Sect.~\ref{sec:spins}.
+Similarly to Eq.~\eqref{firstintegral}, we have also a first integral associated with the variational law \eqref{firstlawspin}: